Singularities

 Adding Singularities

-To add a singularity, you just need to add a singularity json file to the /config/extendedcrafting/singularities directory.
+To add a Singularity, you just need to add a singularity JSON file to the /config/extendedcrafting/singularities directory.

 The Singularity File

-This section will go over the values available to use in a Singularity json.
-Syntax can be inferred from the example json below.
+This section will go over the values available to use in a singularity JSON.
+Syntax can be inferred from the example JSON below.

-• name: The name of this singularity.
+nameThe name of this singularity.
 You can either put the name you want to see here, or a translation key.

-• ingredient: The item used to create this singularity.
+ingredientThe item used to create this singularity.

-• materialCount: The amount of materials required to create this singularity.
+ingredient_countThe amount of materials required to create this singularity.
+If omitted will use the default set in the config.

-• inUltimateSingularity: (optional) Whether this singularity should be a part of the Ultimate Singularity recipe.
+in_ultimate_singularityWhether this singularity should be a part of the Ultimate Singularity recipe.
 If omitted will default to true.

-• enabled: (optional) Whether this singularity should be registered.
+enabledWhether this singularity should be registered.
 If omitted will default to true.
-(Added in version 4.1.0)

 Example File